SandeepaInduwaraSamaranayake/SwinVox_Web_App/README.md

 ### 5. Run `main.py`
 `python main.py`

 ## Usage

 ### 1. Start your web server:

   + Navigate to the project's root directory in your terminal (`cd SwinVox_Web_App`).
-  + If using Python: python -m http.server 8000 (or your preferred port).
+  + `python main.py`
+  + :x: If the port 8080 is already in use, you can change the port from line 197 in `main.py`

 ### 2. Open the application:

-  + Open your web browser and navigate to http://localhost:8000 (or the address where your web server is running).
+  + Open your web browser and navigate to http://localhost:8080 (Use the port in line 197 of `main.py`).

 ### 3. Upload Images: